Lake County Solar

 Amazon Solar Farm Virginia – Southampton

-Amazon Solar Farm Virginia – Southampton is a solar project in Southampton County, Virginia supplying Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm Virginia - Southampton is a solar project in Southampton County, Virginia supplying Amazon Web Services data centers under a long-term Power Purchase Agreement.

-The Comanche Solar project was selected by Xcel Energy through a competitive bid process to supply the majority of its solar generation portfolio.
+The Comanche Solar project was selected by Xcel Energy through a competitive bid process to supply the majority of its solar generation portfolio in Colorado.

-The West Pemberton Sola and Jacobstown Solar projects are a total size of 31.5 MW DC located in Burlington and Warren County, NJ.
+The highlighted West Pemberton Solar and Jacobstown Solar projects are a total size of 28 MW (AC) located in Burlington and Warren County, NJ.

 Lake County Solar